Car v. Bicycle Accident in California

 6. If you own a car or are insured under an automobile policy, make sure you maintain uninsured motorist coverage, which could be used to help pay for the injuries or loss of life in a bicycle accident, if the driver had insufficient insurance coverage or none at all.

 The Inland Empire Law Group encourages all bicyclist to be safe out there when using the roads.
-If a bicyclist does suffer an injury, or is killed in an accident, seek the cyclist or family should seek the advice of an experienced personal injury attorney to help find answers to the questions of what happened and how can you recover for your losses.
-For more information, find answers at www.davidrickslaw.com or call 909-481-0100 for information directly relevant to your circumstances.
+If a bicyclist does suffer an injury or is killed in an accident, seek the cyclist or family should seek the advice of an experienced personal injury attorney to help find answers to the questions of what happened and how can you recover for your losses.
+For more information call 909-481-0100 or send us a message for information directly relevant to your circumstances.